BitTim/CC-Scripts/docs/lib/uilib/button.rst

     * - **x**
       - ``number``
       - ``nil``
-      - X component of position of button.
+      - X component of position of the button.
     * - **y**
       - ``number``
       - ``nil``
-      - Y component of position of button.
+      - Y component of position of the button.
     * - **w**
       - ``number``
       - ``nil``